What Is Hypnosis

 Hypnosis is one of the main specialties at Viva Healthy Life.
 Victor Tsan, CHP – Internationally known hypnotist, Life-Time Member of Royal Institute of Clinical Hypnosis in Great Britain.
 Dr. Victor Tsan graduated medical school of the State University of Medicine and Pharmacy, Chisinau, Moldova, and he did his first internship in psychotherapy at 1st Moscow State College of Medicine Dr. Victor Tsan received additional education in England at The Mindcare Organization, LTD which brought him to the list of 10 best hypnotists in the world.
 He became a lifetime Honorable member of the Royal Institute of Clinical Hypnosis in London, Great Britain.
 In 2011 Dr. Tsan Graduated the American school of hypnosis in Main (USA) Later that year Dr. Victor Tsan, CHP founded and established Viva Healthy Life – The Center for Holistic Medicine in Philadelphia Pennsylvania where he holds the position of a Medical Director and consultant in holistic and alternative methods of treatment.
 He also practices alternative medicine, Acupuncture, hypnosis, hypnotherapy, Reiki and Cupping Therapy.

-I, Dr. Tsan, Medical Doctor and Hypnosis in Philadelphia at Viva Healthy Life will talk to the smallest, yet strongest part of you that can really make alterations in your body and mind – the subconscious mind.
+I, Victor Tsan, Medical Doctor and Hypnotherapist at Viva Healthy Life will talk to the smallest, yet strongest part of you that can really make alterations in your body and mind – your subconscious mind.

 Clinical Hypnosis can be defined as the traditional principles related to hypnosis which is blended in with other types of therapies such as behavioral or cognitive psychology and also the latest research in the field of psychology.
 So the procedure of exploring of patient’s brain in order to cure him internally becomes somewhat complex in nature.
 Plenty of information will come in and all the information should be interconnected in a proper manner to assist the therapist address patients’ problems correctly.
 A patient also has a choice to request that the therapist uses the analytic method in the case where the patient would rather decide to avoid talking about the main cause of the mental suffering.
 This method may also come in quite handy if a patient fails to provide acceptable answers to the questions of the hypnotherapist.
 Also, it is important to remember one very important concept; in conventional hypnosis, the answers provided by a patient will give the vital context upon which the sessions in the future will depend upon.